biancini/Shibboleth-Authentication/S3INSTALL.md

 -------------------------------------

 The servlets and handlers developed must be defined in the `web.xml` in the `WEB-INF` of the idp webapplications.
-The modification to be added are:
+The modifications to be added are:

     <!-- Servlet with LDAP configurations -->
     <servlet>